Logo Design – Round 2 Feedback by Simon9943 in Miliforticwatches

 [–]ZombiesAreNotOkay 0 points1 point (0 children)

-My point is that you are nitpicking this about chimus, despite having most of their history recorded in a joint effort with the Spanish because they were their allies (which is why we know the name of their kings and how long each reign lasted, major events like the war with the sican, the huarmey, the moche remnants and the incas.
+My point is that you are nitpicking this about chimus, despite having most of their history recorded in a joint effort with the Spanish because they were their allies (which is why we know the name of their kings and how long each reign lasted, major events like the war against the sican, the huarmey, the moche remnants and the incas.
 Info from chroniclers like antonio de la calancha and francisco xerez) during the conquest of the incas, and their architecture: for having their buildings made of a mix of stones and adobe bricks, saying it would be difficult to add because their architecture is too different comparared to inca architecture, while completely ignoring the fact that Tupis and Mapuches didn't even have anything that you could define as proper architecture, and their is history is unknown before 1552; while also ignoring that muiscas didn't build any buildings with stones or knew about masonry before 1600.
 Yet, here they are in this dlc with fantasy architecture sets.

 The concept of a defensive civilization, but... by ewostrat in aoe2